 (C.D.
 Cal.)
 Won summary judgment in case alleging that a person locator report was a “consumer report” under the FCRA.
 (2012)

 (S.D.
 Cal.)
 Settled on an individual basis putative class action regarding adverse action notices under the FCRA.
 (2011)

 State of West Virginia v.
 Capital One Bank

 (Mason County, W. Va.)
 Settled Deceptive Trade Practices Act against credit card issuer challenging multiple credit card practices.
 (2011)

 Adams v.
 LexisNexis Risk & Information Analytics Group Inc.

 (D.N.J.)
 Following vigorous motion practice, settled on an individual basis a putative FCRA class action in which the class definition embraced tens of millions of consumers.
 (2010)

 Van Slyke v.
 Capital One Bank

 (N.D.
-Cal.).
-Won summary judgment on behalf of Capital One Financial Corp. in consumer class action challenging array of business practices regarding subprime credit cards.
+Cal.)
+Won summary judgment for defendant in consumer class action challenging array of business practices regarding subprime credit cards.
 (2007)

 Syran v.
 LexisNexis; Witriol v.
 LexisNexis